asood-life/miller-compensated-op-amp/README.md

 </div>
 <div>
     <p>
         <b>First Stage: Differential Amplifier</b>: provides the initial amplification and high input impedance.
-It typically consists of a pair of transistors configured to amplify the difference between the input signals.
+It typically consists of a pair of transistors configured to amplify the difference between the input signals to the circuit.
     </p>
 </div>
 <div>